PranavGarg01/evm-simulation/README.md

 npx hardhat run test/Lock.mjs
 ```

-Use ↑/↓ keys to move to the next/previous opcode
+Use ↑/↓ keys to move to the next/previous opcode & `q` to quit
-And q to quit